debuggercore/Basic-Text-Editor--v0.000/README.md

 # Basic-Text-Editor--v0.000
 Basic and I mean basic...

-The source code for simple text editor using netbeans IDE.
+This repository contains the source code for a simple text editor using netbeans IDE.
 This is an untested version.